milovanovic/xWRdataPreProc/README.md

 ## Overview

 This repository contains preprocessing block used inside radar dsp chain.
-It do following:
+It does following:

 * Pack raw radar data to specific form taking into account type of radar data (complex data or real data) - input is 16 bits data, output is 32 bits data that can be connected to the input of the fft block
 * Does zero padding logic if that is necessary